CUFP/cufp.org/site/2017/call-for-tutorials.md

 <div class="row" media:type="text/omd">
 <div class="main-column article" media:type="text/omd">

 # CUFP 2017 Call for Tutorials

+# Notice: The submission deadline has been extended to Jun 18th, 2017

 The Commercial Users of Functional Programming (CUFP) is an annual meeting co-located with the International Conference on Functional Programming (ICFP) which this year will take place in Oxford, U.K. from the 7th to 9th of September 2017.